FrancescoLohengrinRomeo/inflammation/README.md

 # Inflammation analysis

-This is a sandbox for ...
+This is a sandbox for plotting scripts.